 - Diagonally cut the gobo into thin slices.
 Soak them in water to remove astringency and prevent the change of color.

-To Rinse Rice
+To Rinse the Rice

-- Drain and repeat this washing process one more time.
+- Drain and repeat this washing process.

 - Add water and drain, and repeat this process until the water is almost clear.

-To Cook Rice
+To Cook the Rice

-- Add mirin, soy sauce, and salt.
+- Add 2 Tbsp mirin, 2 Tbsp soy sauce, and 1 tsp Diamond Crystal kosher salt.

 To Serve